stackrox/stackrox/scripts/offline-bundle/image-collector-bundle/README.txt

-This bundle contains archives of the images supplemental to the StackRox Container Security Platform.
+This bundle contains archives of the Collector image which integrates with the StackRox Kubernetes Security Platform.

 To install, first reimport the image:
     ./import.sh